 Solution: Conduct a kick-off meeting before the project begins.
 This meeting gives you the opportunity to ensure everyone understands what is expected of the project, and of them.
 Make sure everyone involved in this project in is attendance.

 4. Scope creep

-Scope creep is something many project managers fear, and it refers to features, functions, and requests added that was not authorized in the initial project scope.
-Unpredictable changes and additions can make a project progress into a way that was never intended.
+Scope creep is something many project managers fear, and it refers to features, functions, and requests added that were not authorized in the initial project scope.
+Unpredictable changes and additions can make project progress in a way that was never intended.